GET OUR LATEST BLOG POSTS

 Each day, the graphics submitted to Visually are examined by our staff for shining examples of good work.
 The best are given the badge of Staff Pick.
-Being staff picked is an honor for everyone involved in a project: publisher, writer, designer, developer and animator alike.
-It means that Visually recognizes the project as an example of superior work in the domain of information design and visual presentation.
+Being Staff Picked is an honor for everyone involved in a project: publisher, writer, designer, developer and animator alike.
+It means that Visually recognizes the project as an example of superior work in the domain of information design, visual presentation, and visual content marketing.

 Since the Staff Pick badge holds some prestige, we often get requests for people’s work to be staff picked.
 Staff picks don’t happen at request: rather, they follow a set of guidelines established to select only the best work uploaded to Visual.ly.